 Wizard 5 mile multi-terrain Race – Rescheduled – Tuesday 20th July 2021 – 7.00pm Start 

-The rescheduled date is PROVISIONALLY Tuesday 29th June 2021 all other details unchanged.
+The rescheduled date is now Tuesday 20th July 2021 at 7pm, all other details unchanged.

 The race is full and all current entries will be transferred automatically to the new date.
 In addition there is the option to have a refund.

 I am waiting on National Trust before I can progress this event.

 For those already registered you should have received an eMail already.
 If not .. this is what it said..